edsml-de1052e8/Inversion/Lecture_4.md

 Chord Method: evaluates the function f and introduces a term m which controls the iterations in the Picard.
 Different values of m give you different slopes.

+**Newton's method in multiple dimensions**

+In 1D the strong point of this method is that: assumin we're close enugh to the statioanry point the method will converge quadratically to it (local convergence).
+Same holds for Newton's method in multiple dimensions.

+Assumes that F is differentiable and that its derivative is Lipschitz continuous.

+Local convergence: the method doesn't tell you how close you are or how far, just that you are within range to the stationary point.
+For a lot of initial guesses, Newton might not even converge. -> remedy that with line search methods

+Steps include:
+- Evaluate F(x)
+- evalueate F'(x)
+- solve F'(x)p = -F(x)
+- Update x(i+1) = x(i) + p

+**Line Search Method**

+When initial guess is too far oof to the stationary point.

+Condition: p is in the direction of the function f & the direction where it descends the most, called descent direction.